hweecat/hweecat.github.io/_posts/2019-09-01-talk_how-to-make-your-data-processing-faster.md

 5. I received a special Twitter mention from a WWCode Taipei Director for "transforming complicated idea into simple example". :)
 6. I managed to get plenty of photos of myself speaking on the conference stage from the conference attendees - on Twitter.
 I got more followers on Twitter too!
 7. Time management was much better this time - I kept to the 40-minute speaking slot, including Q&A!
+8. I got the opportunity to share with a few people about the Strategic Technology Centres at my workplace - especially the Data Analytics Strategic Technology Centre.
+Indirect promotion strategy - score!

 ### "Thank You" Section